velocyto-team/velocyto.py/doc/tutorial/cli.rst

 ------------

 After you have velocyto correctly installed on your machine (see :ref:`installation tutorial <install>`) the ``velocyto`` command will become available in the terminal.
-``velocyto`` is a command line tool with subcomands.
+``velocyto`` is a command line tool with subcommands.
 You can get info on all the available commands typing ``velocyto --help``.
 You will get the following output:

 .. include:: ../substitutions/velocyto.txt